samuelgr/Xidi/DEVELOPERS.md

 If the input source is a button value, then the positive mapper is used if the raw value indicates that the button is pressed, and the negative value is used otherwise.

+Because element mappers of this type have multiple underlying element mappers but only forward input to one of them (the "active" element mapper), whichever underlying element mapper is not asked for a contribution (the "inactive" element mapper) may have side effects that need to be undone.
+As a result, whenever the active element mapper is asked for a proper contribution the inactive element mapper is asked for a neutral contribution via `ContributeNeutral`.

 #### Top-Level Mappers